 The Social Skills class offers secondary student the opportunity to acquire and practice skills that are necessary for appropriate social interactions with others.
-Skills to be taught may include communicating with others, perspective taking, self-determination, working
+Skills to be taught may include communicating with others, perspective taking, self-determination, working with groups, coping strategies for stress and frustration, and understanding the "unwritten rules" for social behavior.
+Relates organizational and self-advocacy skills will also be covered.

-STUDENT SUPPORT Core Plus Full Year (11129)
+STUDENT SUPPORT Core Plus Full Year (11129) Semester (11128)